GhostsonAcid/AudioClipboard/README.md

 ## Other Notes

 AudioClipboard has been tested thoroughly on macOS Mojave running multiple copies of Ardour 8.12, as well as a VM of Ubuntu Studio.
+If for some reason it doesn't work on your particular OS, please let me know.

 For anyone interested in how any of this works, I've included hundreds of --muted notes all throughout the script itself, describing each step of the process in oftentimes considerable detail.